Jeyroux/boggle/README.md

 If doing finger/mouse inputs and removing the need for a keyboard input to play
 - [ ] Must have the ability to let the user drag their finger/mouse across the grid, instead of using a keyboard to input words

+## How to run the Boggle project
+The current file of interest is boggle.html as it has the closest working boggle game.
+The other files in the Old and adjacent code are ones generated while exploring the concept (i.e. timers, random number generators).
+The boggle.html file can be opened with your preferred browser.
+I would also recommend [this Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) if you were interested in running and testing your own webservers from Visual Studio Code.

 ## Resources used
 https://www.makeareadme.com/
 I used this website to get a README.md template and to learn a little about Markdown formatting.